 setosais easier to predict than the other two species.

 Create a naive Bayes model.
-On the Classification Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Classification Learner tab, in the Models section, click the arrow to open the gallery.
 In the Naive Bayes Classifiers group, click Gaussian Naive Bayes.
-Note that Classification Learner disables the Advanced button in the Model Type section, because this type of model has no advanced settings.
+Note that the Model Hyperparameters section of the model Summary tab contains no hyperparameter options.

 The app creates a Gaussian naive Bayes model, and plots a validation confusion matrix.